named-data-ndnSIM/ndnSIM/docs/source/applications.rst

 ConsumerPcon
 ^^^^^^^^^^^^^^^^

-:ndnsim:`ConsumerPcon` is an application generating variable rate Interest traffic.
-It implements a sliding-window-based Interest generation mechanism that adjusts window size using the PCON congestion control mechanism developed by K. Schneider et al. (https://named-data.net/publications/practical_congestion_control_scheme/).
+:ndnsim:`ConsumerPcon` is an application generating variable-rate Interest traffic.
+It implements a window-based rate control that adjusts window size using the PCON congestion control mechanism developed by K. Schneider et al. (https://named-data.net/publications/practical_congestion_control_scheme/).
 It is derived from :ndnsim:`ConsumerWindow`.

 .. code-block:: c++